eslint-functional/eslint-plugin-functional/docs/rules/no-conditional-statement.md

-# Disallow if statements (no-if-statement)
+# Disallow conditional statements (no-conditional-statement)

-This rule disallows if statements.
+This rule disallows conditional statements such as if and switch.

 ## Rule Details

-If statements is not a good fit for functional style programming as they are not expresssions and do not return a value.
+Conditional statements are not a good fit for functional style programming as they are not expressions and do not return a value.

 ```typescript
 let x;